thomasxfan/nats-jetstream-fanout/README.md

 4) ../scripts/createConAll.sh

 Other utils.
-../scripts/purgeStream.sh 100   //purge data across the 100 streams
+// purge data across the 100 streams ../scripts/purgeStream.sh 100
+// Delete all the consumers
+../scripts/deleteConAll.sh
+// Delete all the streams
+../scripts/deletStr.sh 100

 **Java apps**